DEST-DOC/software-documentation/docs/source/DESTconfigurationandbuild.rst

 ..
 Note:: For more detailed approach visit https://visualstudio.microsoft.com/free-developer-offers/

-.. role:: red

 Method one
 ==================
  :red: Using Windows command line

 Enter your work directory and clone the DEST code into a folder, e.g. DEST-master